 Extrinsic Tooth Stains:When the tooth is only stained on the outside or the enamel layer, it is considered an extrinsic discoloration.
 This type of staining is typically from consuming certain foods or drinks or tobacco use.
 It often happens gradually over a period of time.
 Extrinsic staining can be treated more affordably than intrinsic staining.

 Intrinsic Tooth Stains:Intrinsic discoloration involves the underlying layer of the tooth, or the dentin.
 This can develop after a tooth trauma or from taking certain medications, such as tetracycline antibiotics.
 The natural aging process can also contribute to intrinsic staining.
 As we get older, our tooth enamel wears thin and reveals more of the inner dentin of the tooth, which happens to be more yellow than white.

 Extrinsic discoloration can be easily treated with professional, in-office teeth whitening in most cases.
 However, if you have signs of intrinsic staining (marked by the presence of a grey or purplish hue), porcelain veneers or crowns may be best.

-At Grand Oaks Dental Care, our cosmetic dentist offers a variety of solutions for discolored teeth, including custom crafted veneers as well as the most proven professional teeth whitening systems.
+At Grand Oaks Dental Care, we offer a variety of solutions for discolored teeth, including custom crafted veneers as well as the most proven professional teeth whitening systems.
 In some cases, a combination of treatments may be recommended.
 Regardless of your type of tooth staining, you can rest assured that we have the knowledge, talent and equipment to restore your smile to its most brilliant and confident white.
-Call us today to learn more about our teeth whitening and other cosmetic dental services in Ocala, FL.
+Call us today to learn more about our teeth whitening and other cosmetic dental services here in Ocala, FL.